PWrInSpace/RocketOptimalSpeed/README.md

 # RocketOptimalSpeed
 Program that finds optimal speed for certain height and graph of drag coefficient.
+It uses drag to lift ratio for some reason, I have honestly no idea why.

 Currently uses following reaserch done by Manfred Gawlas for Cd Plot https://github.com/pingponghero12/CdStudyForR5